OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 1. Back under "Manage", click on "Manifest".

-1. In the editor that appears, find the `accessTokenAcceptedVersion` property in the JSON Azure AD application, and set the value to `2`.
-After updating it will appear like below:
-    ```
-       "accessTokenAcceptedVersion": 2
-    ```

-1. Then find the `optionalClaims` property in the JSON Azure AD application manifest, and replace it with the following block:
+1. In the editor that appears, find the `optionalClaims` property in the JSON Azure AD application manifest, and replace it with the following block:
     ```
         "optionalClaims": {
             "idToken": [],